-DEI’s Education Center staff have been providing experiential science and math education to pre-kindergarten through 12th grade students since 2011.
-We help students and their teachers understand the scientific process through immersive experiences in intertidal and rocky shoreline ecology.
-Our “Let’s Find Out” approach demonstrates repeatable methods that can be used in any investigative setting.
+DEI’s Education Program has been providing experiential marine science and applied math education to pre-kindergarten through 12th grade students since 2011.
+We assist students and their teachers in understanding the scientific process through project-based experiences in intertidal and rocky shoreline ecology.
+Our “Let’s Find Out” approach fuels students’ natural curiosity and demonstrates repeatable methods that can be used in any investigative setting.

 – Over 16,000 student and teacher visits have occurred.

 – Over 7,000 students have taken part in DEI’s education activities.

 – Almost 3,000 educators have received training and assistance.

 Results of DEI’s education programs include: